 • personality disorders – especially dissocial personality disorder and emotionally unstable personality disorder, borderline type

-Assessments can be arranged at Lion Court or at solicitors’ offices, if people are at liberty to travel, or in prison if on remand.
-Commonly visited prisons include HMPs Leicester, Nottingham, Lincoln, Peterborough, Woodhill, Gartree, Wormwood Scrubs and others.
-I undertake work for defence and prosecution.
-Occasionally, I am directly appointed by the Court.
+Assessments can be arranged at Lion Court (LE65 1RT) or at solicitors’ offices, if people are at liberty to travel, or in prison if on remand.
+Rarely, it is necessary to assess people in their own home, usually for very frail or elderly individuals.